grafana/loki/README.md

 Documentation for the latest release can be found [here](https://github.com/grafana/loki/tree/v1.2.0/docs/README.md).
-Documentation for the unreleased master master branch can be found inside the [`docs/` folder](./docs/README.md).
+Documentation for the unreleased master branch can be found inside the [`docs/` folder](./docs/README.md).